Building your foundation of metabolic knowledge.

 FAQs

-• NAMA 2.0 invites clinicians who have never had any formal metabolic training and trainees to study selected areas of metabolism in more detail in order to participate more actively in the diagnosis and management of patients with inborn errors of metabolism.
+• NAMA Systems Review invites clinicians who have never had any formal metabolic training and trainees to study selected areas of metabolism in more detail in order to participate more actively in the diagnosis and management of patients with inborn errors of metabolism.

-• Registration is open to clinicians who have never had any formal metabolic training -- geneticists (non-metabolic) and other specialists, and health professionals who work in metabolic clinics (nurse practitioners/nurses, physician associates, genetic counselors, dietitians) – and trainees.
+• NAMA Systems Review welcomes clinicians who have never had any formal metabolic training, especially health professionals who work in metabolic clinics (nurse practitioners/nurses, physician associates, genetic counselors, dietitians) and their trainees.
+In addition, non-metabolic geneticists and other specialists are welcome to apply.

 Subscribe to hear about our educational events.